-The underwriters propose to offer the ADSs directly to the public at the initial public offering price set forth on the cover page of this prospectus and to certain dealers at that price less a concession not in excess of \$0.756 per ADS.
+The underwriters propose to offer the ADSs directly to the public at the initial public offering price set forth on the cover page of this prospectus and to certain dealers at that price less a concession not in excess of \$ per ADS.
+Any such dealers may resell shares to certain other brokers or dealers at a discount of up to \$ per ADS from the initial public offering price.
 After the initial offering of the ADSs to the public, if all of the ADSs are not sold at the initial public offering price, the underwriters may change the offering price and the other selling terms.
 Sales of ADSs made outside of the United States may be made by affiliates of the underwriters.

-The underwriters have an option to buy up to 1,462,500 additional ADSs from us to cover sales of ADSs by the underwriters which exceed the ADSs specified in the table above.
+The underwriters have an option to buy up to additional ADSs from us to cover sales of ADSs by the underwriters which exceed the ADSs specified in the table above.
 The underwriters have 30 days from the date of this prospectus to exercise this option to purchase additional ADSs.
 If any ADSs are purchased with this option to purchase additional ADSs, the underwriters will purchase ADSs in approximately the same proportion as shown in the table above.
 If any additional ADSs are purchased, the underwriters will offer the additional ADSs on the same terms as those on which the ADSs are being offered.

 The underwriting fee is equal to the public offering price ADS less the amount paid by the underwriters to us per ADS.
-The underwriting fee is \$1.26 per ADS.
+The underwriting fee is \$ per ADS.
 The following table shows the per ADS and total underwriting discounts and commissions to be paid to the underwriters assuming both no exercise and full exercise of the underwriters' option to purchase additional ADSs.

-ado Without option to purchase litional ADSs exercise ado With full option to purchase ditional ADSs exercise
+Without option to purchase additional ADSs exercise With full option to purchase additional ADSs exercise

-Per ADS \$ 1.26 \$ 1.26
+Per ADS \$ \$

-Total \$ 12,285,000 \$ 14,127,750
+Total \$ \$

-We estimate that the total expenses of this offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding the underwriting discounts and commissions, will be approximately \$3,000,000.
-We have also agreed to reimburse the underwriters for certain of their expenses in an amount up to \$30,000.
+We estimate that the total expenses of this offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding the underwriting discounts and commissions, will be approximately \$...